 - 9 p.m.
 Adjourn

 You can apply electronically or by mail.
 Do not apply both ways.
 Students that apply both ways will not be considered.

 - Electronic: Click the link below to access the electronic application.
 You can go in and out of the system as many times as you want but write down your ID# so you can return to your partially completed application.
 Be sure to click SUBMIT when you are done.
 If you do not click submit, your application cannot be accepted.

 - Late or partial applications will NOT be accepted.
 No exceptions.

-Students are selected by a panel of researchers and physicians at Nationwide Children’s Hospital based on a holistic review.
+Students are selected by a panel of researchers, physicians and administrators at Nationwide Children’s Hospital and former MHHD students based on a holistic review.
 Applications are evaluated through a blind review process.

 The top student from each class is given the opportunity to participate in an internship at The Research Institute at Nationwide Children’s Hospital.
 The top 5 students present their project at The Research Institute at Nationwide Children’s Hospital.

 Contact Marcie Rehmar at Marcie.Rehmar@NationwideChildrens.org